sogutemir/sogutemir/README.md

 # 💫 About Me:
-Hello, I am a Software Engineer, Data Scientist, and Data Analyst with a lot of knowledge and experience in Python, C#, C++, Java, Java Spring, MVC, and developing algorithms.

-In my career, I have worked on many projects in different areas and sizes.
-I always got good results because I always look for solutions.
-These projects helped me learn many skills, from using Python, C#, and Java to making algorithms and understanding data structures, software development, and data analysis.

-I am very good at making algorithms, and my way of finding solutions and thinking about problems helps me solve difficult problems and make projects better.
-I have experience in making the backend of websites work well and efficiently with Java, Java Spring, and MVC.

-As a Data Scientist and Data Analyst, my skills in understanding and creating value from data have made me a specialist in these fields.
-I have assisted businesses in solving complex problems through the effective use of Machine Learning techniques, thereby optimizing their decision-making processes.

-As a Software Engineer, my ability to construct complex software architectures and develop applications in various programming languages makes me a valuable resource at every stage of a project.
-I also follow best practices and industry standards to ensure the quality and applicability of the code.

-I describe myself as someone who approaches problems with an analytical and innovative perspective, enjoys collaboration, and constantly seeks new learning opportunities.
-I rapidly learn and apply current technologies and methods that add value to my team and improve business processes.
+Hello
+With a background in software engineering and practical project experience, I am on a path of ongoing learning and development in the industry.
+I apply my knowledge in application development using popular programming languages such as Python, C#, and Java, along with my understanding of data structures and data analysis, to support and contribute to projects.
+My problem solving, algorithm design and analytical thinking skills help projects run more efficiently in backend development projects using MVC and SpringBoot.
+My knowledge in software engineering and data science allows me to develop solutions that contribute to business processes using machine learning techniques.
+I have knowledge and experience in application development in leading programming languages such as C#, Python and Java.
+My ability to develop complex software architectures and applications in these languages ensures the quality of my projects and their compliance with industry standards.
+With my analytical mindset, innovative problem solving approach, success in teamwork, ability to quickly adapt to new technologies and methodologies, and desire for continuous learning, I aim to create value both within the team and in the overall business processes.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sogutemir)